Orange County Dog Bite Attorney

 To fully protect your rights, you should avoid doing the following:

-- Sign any documents prepared by the dog owner, landlord of the property where the bite took place, insurance representatives, or adverse attorneys.
+- Sign any documents prepared by the dog owner, the landlord of the property where the bite took place, insurance representatives, or adverse attorneys.

 - Not seek medical treatment.

 Frequently Asked Dog Bite Questions

 - Are all dog breeds covered by homeowners’ insurance? — Since there are a few dog breeds that are known to be less friendly, some insurance companies have taken the liberty of excluding them from their homeowners’ coverage.
 To those insurance companies, they feel those excluded breeds are deemed as “too vicious” or “too dangerous” to cover.
 To learn about which breeds are commonly not covered by homeowner’s insurance carriers, (read more.)

 - What if I get bit by a dog on the owner’s property? — If the dog owner can prove that you trespassed onto their territory, despite clearly posted warning signs (i.e. “Beware of Dog”), you may not be entitled to the same compensation as most dog bite victims.
 (Read more.)

 - How long do I have to file a dog bite claim? — In California, the statute of limitations to sue for a dog bite incident is two years from the date of the attack.
 If you have been attacked by a dog and wish to pursue legal action, contact an experienced dog bite attorney to handle your case and help get you the best compensation possible.

-If you or a loved one has been bitten or attacked by a dog, the Irvine lawyers at the Law Offices of Samer Habbas & Associates can help.
+If you or a loved one has been bitten or attacked by a dog, the Orange County dog bite attorney at the Law Offices of Samer Habbas & Associates can help.
 They specialize in handling dog bite injury cases.
 They have the experience to help you recover your lost wages, medical expenses, and any other costs related to your dog bite injury.